sidneyjachimowicz/unit1-capstone/README.md

 You will consume an API rendering it using react.
 The Figma design and user stories are provided.
 Your job is to connect the frontend to the backend, , and deliver a working, deployed product.

+### Setup

+- clone this repo and `cd unit1-captsone`
+- remove the git repo `rm -rf .git` in
+- initialize a new repo `git init`
+- add and commit `setup starter code`
+- add a github remote to the local repo

 ## Step 1: Setup Backend

 - [backend commands reference](./backend/README.md)